Plaintiff Attorney Requirements

-Each sale is conducted in an open bidding format beginning with the plaintiff’s opening bid.
-During the sale, the Sheriff’s Office only accepts bids by registered bidders with verified funds or the plaintiff’s representative, if they are competitively bidding on their behalf.
-Registered bidders will be individually called on for their bid.
-This process will continue until there is a winning bidder.
-All real estate contained within a Judgment of Foreclosure will be offered for sale in its entirety in satisfaction of the debt, unless otherwise specified by court order or upon request of the Plaintiff to offer for sale; any part, parcel or portion of the real estate to be sold independently.
+Each sale is conducted in an open bidding format starting with the plaintiff’s initial bid.
+The selling officer will only accept bids from registered bidders or the plaintiff’s attorney if they are competitively bidding on behalf of their client, otherwise their presence is not required.
+Each bidder will be called on individually until there is a winner.
+All real estate contained in the Judgment of Foreclosure and Sale will be offered in its entirety unless specified by court order or upon request of the plaintiff for any part, parcel or portion of the real estate to be sold independently.

-The Lake County Sheriff’s Office recommends the plaintiff’s attorney prepare and submit (no later than the business day following the sale) the following documents for the selling officer’s signature: Certificate of Sale, Report of Sale, and Receipt of Sale.
-These documents must be returned to the court to be approved at a confirmation hearing.
+The plaintiff’s attorney is required to prepare and submit the following documents for the selling officer’s signature: certificate of sale, report of sale, and receipt of sale.
+These documents must be submitted to the court for approval at the confirmation hearing.
 The selling officer is not responsible for filing these documents with the court.

 It is the plaintiff's attorney's responsibility to schedule the confirmation hearing with the Circuit Court Clerk's Office.
 Scanned email copies of the post sale documents are sufficient for the confirmation hearing.

-After the Confirmation Hearing, the plaintiff’s attorney must submit the Order Approving Sale and a completed deed to the Sheriff’s Office.
-The deed is issued after full payment of Sheriff’s commission fees.
-The Lake County Sheriff’s Office will create the deeds for all third party sales.
+After the confirmation hearing, the plaintiff’s attorney must submit the Order Approving Sale and a completed deed to the Sheriff’s Office.
+The deed will be issued and sent to the plaintiff's attorney only after full payment of the Sheriff’s commission fee is received.
+The Sheriff’s Office will create the deeds for all third party purchases.

-In the case of a third-party sale, the Lake County Sheriff’s Office will issue a check to the plaintiff after receiving the Order Approving Sale court order.
-It is suggested the court order include the name of the plaintiff and the amount to be disbursed included.
+For a third party sale, the Sheriff’s Office will issue a check to the plaintiff after receiving the Order Approving Sale court order.
+It is suggested the court order include the name of the plaintiff and the amount to be disbursed.
+The proceeds check will be issued and sent to the plaintiff's attorney only after full payment of the Sheriff’s commission fee is received.
+If there is a surplus it will be held by the Sheriff's Office until directed by the court.

-All documents received by the Sheriff’s Office are eFiled with the Circuit Court Clerk's Office after the confirmation hearing and the sale file is closed.
+All documents pertinent to the sale are eFiled with the Circuit Court Clerk's Office after the confirmation hearing and the sale file is closed.